exercism/javascript/exercises/concept/fruit-picker/.docs/hints.md

 - Pass an object to `notify`.
 It should have a property of `message`.
 Think about what the message value should be.
 - Pay attention to the JSDoc type hint -- the function should not return a value.

-## 2. Try to notify with an error message
+## 2. Notify with an error message

 - Use the imported API function `notify` in your function.
 - Pass another object to `notify`.
 It should have a property of `message`.
 The message value should differ from the last part.